-Because the Handler 140 can weld capably on thinner sheet metal, offers a better warranty and duty cycle, and because it’s made in the USA (better quality and higher parts availability), Weld Guru recommends the Hobart Handler 140 as its Premium Pick for Best MIG Welder under $500.
+Because the Handler 140 can weld capably on thinner sheet metal, offers a better warranty and duty cycle, and because it’s made in the USA (better quality and higher parts availability), Weld Guru recommends the Hobart Handler 140 is our favorite for Best MIG Welder under $500.